Time Scheduling for Job Execution¶

 on_exit_remove = false cron_minute = 23 cron_hour = 0-23/2 cron_day_of_month = * cron_month = * cron_day_of_week = *

 Run at 10:30pm on each of May 10th to May 20th, as well as every remaining Monday within the month of May:

 on_exit_remove = false cron_minute = 30 cron_hour = 20 cron_day_of_month = 10-20 cron_month = 5 cron_day_of_week = 2

 Run every 10 minutes and every 6 minutes before noon on January 18th with a 2-minute preparation time:

 on_exit_remove = false cron_minute = */10,*/6 cron_hour = 0-11 cron_day_of_month = 18 cron_month = 1 cron_day_of_week = * cron_prep_time = 120

 The use of the CronTab functionality has all of the same limitations of deferral times, because the mechanism is based upon deferral times.

 SCHEDD_INTERVAL.
-As a vanilla or standard universe job completes execution and is placed back into the job queue, it may not be placed in the idle state in time.
+As a vanilla universe job completes execution and is placed back into the job queue, it may not be placed in the idle state in time.
 This problem does not afflict local universe jobs.

 HTCondor cannot guarantee that a job will be matched in order to make its scheduled deferral time.
 A job must be matched with an execution machine just as any other HTCondor job; if HTCondor is unable to find a match, then the job will miss its chance for executing and must wait for the next execution time specified by the CronTab schedule.